garylirocks/quickrefs/terraform.markdown

 - `for..in`

-  Creates a collection out of another collection
+  Creates a list out of another list or map

   ```terraform
   output "instance_id" {